dnanexus/dxCompiler/doc/Developing.md

 #### Skipping running all tests on GitHub

-In order to skip unit and intergration tests add a `minor` label to the PR.
+In order to skip unit and integration tests add a `minor` label to the PR.

 ### Running integration tests locally